huntermonk/huntermonk.github.io/_posts/2018-12-12-interviewing-part-2.md

 ![Pic of a road](/img/interview-prep/2/street.jpeg)

-I was in an Uber to the deli.
-There was an accident in front of us.
-Both drivers got out and yelled at each other in Italian.
-The gesticulations were exactly like in a movie.
+I was in an Uber to the deli when there was a car accident in front of us.

+The drivers both started yelling at each other in Italian accents - just like a movie.
 It was fantastic.